xzcvczx/mla-legacy/mTouchCapDemos/PIC24F_Demos/mTouchCap_DA210_GraphicsDemo/ReadMe.txt

 overlay was needed to be placed over the cap touch keys.

-The DA210 Graphics Cap Touch Demo is intended to show that a graphics display may be used without a touchscreen overlay on the display.
-This can help with applications that are more cost sensitive, or that need a more ruggedized display where resistive type touchscreen overlays are not practical.
+The DA210 Graphics Cap Touch Demo is intended to show that a graphics display may be used along with a touchscreen overlay on the display.
+This can help with applications that need both "hard" defined keys as well as "software" defined keys (keys created by the display).

 *******************************************************************************
   Some Limitations of the DA210 Graphics Cap Touch Demo
 *******************************************************************************
-Note that the mTouch Cap Touch Library files have been copied into the the project folder.
-This is due to the fact that there are several files that are hardware related that are duplicated in the mTouch Cap Touch Library, and the Graphics Library.
-The mTouch Cap Touch files were copied to the project directory so that they could be altered in order to operate integrated with the Graphics Library.
-This is a limitation of the current libraries.

 When detecting the "Up" and "Down" keys, a slight delay may be seen.
 This has been done to insure that a key that is the combination of 2 cap touch channels has time to be detected.
 There is less sensitivity on the keys that are